gvogety/CarND-AdvancedLaneFinding/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the second code cell of the IPython notebook located in "./CarND-AdvancedLaneFinding.ipynb".
+Code for this step is contained in the second code cell of the IPython notebook located in "./CarND-AdvancedLaneFinding.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Assuming chessboard is fixed in (x,y) plane, objpoints are the same for each image.
 Depending on the size of the chessboard, all corners may not be detected successfully.
 Whenever corners are detected, objpoints is updated with objp and "imagepoints" is updated with (x,y) pixel position of each corner detected.